 5. Perform Breathing Exercises

 Breathing is one method how your body flushes out toxins and prevents its accumulation.
 The human brain requires fresh oxygen supply to perform optimally.
-Deep-breathing and breathing exercises called pranayama helps you
+Deep-breathing and breathing exercises called pranayama helps you to cleanse your body internally and leaves your brain rejuvenated and relaxed.

 Experiments have shown that breathing exercises can lower cortisol levels in subjects who were stressed.6 Deep-breathing exercises can be combined with good nutrition and regular exercise for best results.7